harvzor/portfolio/data/blog/best-umbraco-packages-2017.md

 https://our.umbraco.org/projects/developer-tools/umbraco-forms/

-I have written about Umbraco Forms <a href="https://growcreate.co.uk/blog/umbraco-review-2017-developing-websites-with-umbraco/" target="_blank">before</a>, but would just like to reiterate for anyone else that this package is really quite nice.
+I have written about Umbraco Forms [before](https://growcreate.co.uk/blog/umbraco-review-2017-developing-websites-with-umbraco/), but would just like to reiterate for anyone else that this package is really quite nice.
 Umbraco Forms allows content editors in Umbraco to create forms of their liking which can then be added to the front end.
 This is great as it saves developers from needing to add or remove fields in the long run - the content editor can do all this as they need.

 Umbraco Forms also saves form submissions into a database table which can all be accessed through the backoffice.
 This is great because if the SMTP details on your website suddenly stop working (it's happened before and I guarantee it will happen again), form submissions will still be saved in an easy to reach place.